vergoh/vnstat-ci/README.md

 Build *Build_Containers* when necessary to update existing containers.

+## Project structure

+- The `containers` directory contains the Dockerfiles used for all tested distributions
+  - The `build.sh` script in the directory can be used to build (or update) all or a single Docker image
+  - Created Docker images are named according to the directory of the Dockerfile under `containers` and prefixed with `vnstat/`
+  - Each image needs to have the necessary build tools and development libraries installed for compiling vnStat, including the image output and tests + the `lsb_release` command that provides information about the used image (can also be a wrapper script, see `alpine:latest` for an example)
+- The `jobs` directory contains directories used for creating the Jenkins jobs either directly or acting as templates
+  - `gcc_template` is the template used for all jobs using `gcc` as compiler and therefore must be generic enough to work with all images
+  - `gcc_jobs` contains the job -> Docker image mapping
+    - The filename is the name of the job to be created
+    - The single line in the file is the Docker image name to be used by the job
+  - `Update_Setup` contains the Job DSL plugin script for creating and updating all jobs and views

 ## Notes

 - Not all distributions available as containers are included in cases where the addition would result in an already existing compiler / library combination